davidmyriel/tigris-rag-lab/README.md

 ## Why there’s a manifest

 The manifest exists so the experiment is reproducible.
-It’s not meant to be fancy—just a way to record what you did.
+It's simply a way to record what you did.

-If you don’t write this down somewhere, you’ll eventually end up with collections named `test2-final-final` and no memory of what differs between them.
 The manifest keeps the “what did we index, and how?” part explicit.

 ## Running the lab (Wikipedia)